deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/03-store-a-grid-in-your-program/note.md

 Variables declared and initialized without explicitly stating type!
 ```

-It is helpful to manually declare the type of a variable if you want the variable type to be **clear** for reader of your code, or if you want to be explicit about the number **precision** being used; C++ has several number types with different levels of precision, and this precision might not be clear from the value being assigned.
+It is helpful to manually declare the type of a variable if we want the variable type to be **clear** for reader of our code, or if we want to be explicit about the number **precision** being used; C++ has several number types with different levels of precision, and this precision might not be clear from the value being assigned.

 ## Example: Store a Grid